jzhang369/deep-learning/README.md

 * A loss function measures how wrong your prediction is against the ground truth data.
 * Optimizer: Adjust the parameters so that the loss function will yield minimal values.

-Specially, you will also need

-* a training loop
-* a testing loop

 ```python
 # Now to train the model.